Mathew-Harvey/MsSubscriptionUI/README.md

 ```
 1. Company ID & Name are already filled in (from John's card!)
+2. Their CURRENT resources are PRE-LOADED into the form automatically!
+   • See all flows, layouts, and assets they currently have
+   • Modify permissions if needed
+   • Remove any (click ✕)
+   • Add more (click "+ Add")
-2. Adjust the name if needed: "Acme Corp - Premium"
+3. Adjust the name: "Acme Corp - Premium"
-3. Pick duration: Click "1 Year"
+4. Pick duration: Click "1 Year"
-4. Add what they can access:
-   • Click "+ Add"
-   • Click 🔍 button
-   • Type: "Customer Onboarding"
-   • Click the workflow from search results
-   • Permissions are set to "View, Start" (adjust if needed)
-   • Repeat for more flows/assets
 5. Click "Create Subscription"
 6. ✓ Done!
-Acme can now access those workflows.
+Their access is updated.
 ```

+**Perfect for:**
+- Renewing existing access (all resources pre-filled!)
+- Adding more resources (pre-filled + add new ones)
+- Modifying permissions (pre-filled, just edit)

 **Total time: ~2 minutes** 🚀